Business Rate Retail Discount

 (a) one property, or

-(b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed £2,599.
+(b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed £2,899.

-However, the Government has introduced additional support to small businesses.
+The Government has introduced additional support to small businesses.
 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the Government has confirmed that they will be allowed to keep that relief for a period of 12 months.

-An application for Small Business Rate Relief is not required.
 Where a ratepayer meets the eligibility criteria and has not received the relief they should contact their local authority.
 Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive relief in each new valuation period.

 Certain changes in circumstances will need to be notified to the local authority by a ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are—

 (a) the ratepayer taking up occupation of an additional property, and

 (b) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.